 First, the lecture believes that..., explaining that Such a situation is presented quite differently in the reading.
 The reading holds that..., because...

 Second, the lecture claims...， saying that....
 It again challenges what is stated in the reading.
 The reading harbors the idea that...., because....

-Finally, the lecture puts forward that ..., pointing out that...The reading however provides an alternative explanation in this point.
+Finally, the lecture puts forward that ..., pointing out that...The reading however provides an alternative explanation inthis point.
 The reading asserts that..., because ...